-Mae & Grandma (Red Marshmallows)
+Mae & Grandma (Red Marshmallows) ready for Church in Ocala |

 Sunday we went to church at the Spanish Branch in Ocala.
 Why not?
 Our weekend fire-bugs are all fluent en Español .
 We got so hungry working our brains to understand everything that was going on in the meeting that we stopped to eat.
 Good thing, as we were served up the BEST Mexican food I'd ever had.
 Give me more!
 The horchata had real Cinnamon and ground almonds added to the rice beverage, and the tacos were seasoned perfectly.
 Viva Mexico!